Towards Robust ResNet: A Small Step but A Giant Leap: Experiments and Discussion

-In this section, we conduct experiments on the vision dataset \textit{CIFAR-10} \cite{krizhevsky2009learning} and the text dataset \textit{AG-NEWS} \cite{zhang2015character}.
-We also employ a synthetic binary dataset \textit{TWO-MOON} in Section~\ref{exp:generalization-robustness} to illustrate input noise filtering along the forward propagation.
-We fix our step factor $h=0.1$ and compare it with the original ResNet, which corresponds to $h=1.0$, in Sections \ref{exp:training-robust} and \ref{exp:generalization-robustness}.
-We discuss how to select the step factor $h$ in Section \ref{exp:selection-of-h}.
+In this section, we conduct experiments on the vision-based CIFAR-10 dataset~\cite{krizhevsky2009learning} and the text-based AG-NEWS dataset~\cite{zhang2015character}.
+We also employ a synthetic binary TWO-MOON dataset in Section~\ref{exp:generalization-robustness} to illustrate how the adverse effect of noise in the input features is mitigated along the forward propagation.
+We fix our step factor $h=0.1$ and compare it with the original ResNet (i.e., $h=1$) in Sections~\ref{exp:training-robust} and~\ref{exp:generalization-robustness}.
+We will discuss how to select the step factor $h$ in Section~\ref{exp:selection-of-h}.

-For the vision dataset \textit{CIFAR-10}, the residual block $\mathcal{F}$ contains two 2-D convolutional operations~\cite{he2016deep}.
-For the text dataset \textit{AG-NEWS}, the residual block $\mathcal{F}$ contains two 1-D convolutional operations~\cite{conneau2016very}.
-For the synthetic dataset \textit{TWO-MOON}, the residual block $\mathcal{F}$ contains two affine transformation matrices.
+For the vision-based CIFAR-10 dataset, the residual block $\mathcal{F}$ contains two $2$D convolutional operations~\cite{he2016deep}.
+For the text-based AG-NEWS dataset, the residual block $\mathcal{F}$ contains two $1$D convolutional operations~\cite{conneau2016very}.
+For the synthetic TWO-MOON dataset, the residual block $\mathcal{F}$ contains two affine transformation matrices.

-To tackle the dimensional mismatch in the shortcut connections of ResNet, we adopt the same practice as in ~\cite{he2016deep} for \textit{CIFAR-10} and ~\cite{conneau2016very} for \textit{AG-NEWS}, which use convolutional layers of the kernel of size one to match the dimensions.
+To tackle the dimensional mismatch in the shortcut connections of ResNet, we adopt the same practice as that in~\cite{he2016deep} for the CIFAR-10 dataset and in~\cite{conneau2016very} for the AG-NEWS dataset by using convolutional layers with the kernel of size one to match the dimensions.
+Unless specified otherwise, the default optimizer is SGD with $0.9$ momentum.
+We train a ResNet using the CIFAR-10 dataset for $80$ epochs with an initial \emph{learning rate} (LR) of $0.1$ that is divided by $10$ at epochs $40$ and $60$.
+We train another ResNet using the AG-NEWS dataset with a fixed LR of $0.1$ for $15$ epochs.